oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 1. Kamoroff, Bernard C.P.A.
 475 Tax Deductions For Businesses And Self-Employed Individuals : An A-To-Z Guide To Hundreds Of Tax Write-Offs.
 Guilford, Connecticut, Lyons Press, 2019.
+2. TAX ALERT—THE IMPACT OF THE 2017 TAX ACT ON BUSINESS ENTITIES, CD MA-CLE I-1
-2. IRS Publication 946
+3. IRS Publication 946
-3. IRS Publication 15
+4. IRS Publication 15
-4. IRS Publication 578
+5. IRS Publication 578